sinantok/aspnetcore-webapi-template/README.md

 ## Prerequisites
 - Visual Studio 2019 Community and above
-- .NET Core 5 SDK and above
+- .NET 8 SDK and above
 - Basic Understanding of Architectures and Clean Code Principles

 ## Give a Star ⭐️